-Warm compresses have been shown in studies by Yunianingrum & Widyastuti18 to be effective in treating dysmenorrhea while Arivantiet al., found that using warm water compresses or herbs as a complementary therapy had similar effects.
-19 Herbal beverages are occasionally used by teenagers as a supplemental treatment to ease menstrual discomfort.
-Herbal beverages like tamarind, turmeric, hot ginger, honey, and coconut water are thought to ease menstruation cramps.
-19 The best for reducing the symptoms of dysmenorrhea are fennel, hops, chamomile, lavender, lemon balm, mint, rose, papaya, lemongrass, and zataria.
-Other properties of each plant that support the activity of reducing symptoms of dysmenorrhea include curcuma, pawpaw, aloe vera, cinnamon, and lemongrass.
-16 According to numerous research, supplementary therapy can influence dysmenorrhea or menstrual pain.
-According to Chen et al.'s findings, supplementary therapy reduced dysmenorrhea by about 56.5%.20
+Warm compresses have been shown in a study by Yunianingrum & Widyastuti18 to be effective in treating dysmenorrhea while Ariyanti et al., found that using warm water compresses or herbs as a complementary therapy had similar effects.19 Herbal beverages are occasionally used by teenagers as a supplemental treatment to ease menstrual discomfort.
+Herbal beverages like tamarind, turmeric, hot ginger, honey, and coconut water are thought to ease menstruation cramps.19 The best for reducing the symptoms of dysmenorrhea are fennel, hops, chamomile, lavender, lemon balm, mint, rose, papaya, lemongrass, and zataria.
+Other properties of each plant that support the activity of reducing symptoms of dysmenorrhea include curcuma, pawpaw, aloe vera, cinnamon, and lemongrass.16 According to Chen et al.'s findings, supplementary therapy reduced dysmenorrhea by about 56.5%,20 showing that supplementary therapy can influence dysmenorrhea or menstrual pain.